boyhagemann/Crud/README.md

 Crud
 ====
 With this package you can:

 * Build a form dynamically with the [Form Builder] (http://github.com/boyhagemann/Form) and have that form reflect your model.
 * Generate Eloquent models with your form using the [Model Builder] (http://github.com/boyhagemann/Model).
 * Have an admin interface for your models, including all the CRUD routes automatically using the [Overview Builder] (http://github.com/boyhagemann/Overview).
+* Point a resource route to CrudController instance and you are ready to rock!

 ## Install
 Use [Composer] (http://getcomposer.org) to install the package into your application
 ```json
 require {